Company Registration In Uganda: Procedure, Advantages & Taxes Covered

 • Gain access to services such as lending, bids, finance, etc.

-• Business expansion help increase job prospects.
+• Business expansion helps increase job prospects.

 • Allows the acquisition of licenses, such as those for investing, trade, and paying taxes.